lukebemishprojects/ExcavatedVariants/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Have you checked that your feature can't be implemented through a default config?**
+If your feature can be implemented through a config (see the README), then you should write that config and create a pull request, adding it under `common/src/main/resource/default_configs`.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]